KBNLresearch/SaveToWaybackMachine/archived-sites/manuscripts.kb.nl/README.md

 | Spider output (all discovered) | 12,550 | 5,117 not submitted (mostly image search pages) |

 Full per-URL status lives in [`manuscripts-urls-wbm-archived.xlsx`](manuscripts-urls-wbm-archived.xlsx).
 Column schema documented in [`excel-details.md`](excel-details.md).

+For the full documentation with screenshots, timeline, and detailed descriptions, see [`index.md`](index.md) (the [GitHub Pages version](https://ookgezellig.github.io/SaveToWaybackMachine/archived-sites/manuscripts.kb.nl/)).

 ## How the site was spidered